Downtown Gary: Commercial

 Much of the commercial property along Broadway and Washington Street is now vacant.
 There is some new development along 5th Avenue.
 A large area of the downtown neighborhood (including City Methodist) was devastated by fire on October 12, 1997.
-The Genesis Convention Center was built in 1981 in a failed effort to stimulate a rebirth of the downtown.
-It is located along Broadway and 5th Avenue.
+The Genesis Convention Center, on Broadway and 5th Avenue, was built in 1981 in a failed effort to stimulate a rebirth of the downtown.
 It formerly hosted professional basketball, but now hosts only events and concerts.
 In 2001 the U.S. Steel Yard baseball stadium was built in another effort to stimulate development.
 Built on what was once a fairly blighted section of housing, its construction was highly controversial.
 However, it has proven somewhat successful drawing fans from surrounding communities.
 In September 2009, the one-millionth fan walked into the U.S. Steel Yard.

 Residential

 The Downtown neighborhood suffers from extensive vacant lots and abandoned buildings.
 As of 2000, Downtown Gary had a population of 8,042.
 About 38% of the housing stock is owner-occupied.
 However, there were 44 new housing units built between 5th and 6th Avenue east of Broadway.